Realm: Eastern Eurasia

 States: Russia, China

 The Amur Meadow Steppe covers 123,509 km2 and is divided into two parts between eastern Russia and China.
-Mostly on the Russian side, the northern section stretches for about 500 km along the midsection of the Amur River, roughly centred at the confluence of its tributary, the Zeya River, where the city of Blagoveshchensk lies.
+Mostly on the Russian side, the northern section stretches for about 500 km along the midsection of the Amur River, roughly centered at the confluence of its tributary, the Zeya River, where the city of Blagoveshchensk lies.
 The southern part, separated by the Lesser Khingan Mountains, stretches along the Songhua River on the Sanjiang Plain in China, meeting the Amur River close to the border with Russia in Tongjiang.

 There are several protected areas in this ecoregion.
 Simonovskiy Zakaznik, on the north-western part of the ecoregion, was created initially as a hunting reserve in 1963.
 Four plant species included in the Red Book can be found here, such as the Oxytrope turf, which is locally endemic.
-Further south, the Murav'evskiy Zakaznik is also recognised as a Ramsar Site in the Zeya-Bureya Plains.
+Further south, the Murav'evskiy Zakaznik is also recognized as a Ramsar Site in the Zeya-Bureya Plains.
 This protected area is a unique floodplain and wetland landscape and an important nesting site for the Endangered Oriental Stork and Red-crowned Crane.
 There is another Ramsar site called the Khingano-Arkharinskaya Lowland which is also crucial for a series of migrating birds.

-The priority conservation actions for the next decade will be to: 1) support/finance the application of ecologically friendly agriculture technologies, including recovering areas already exhausted; 2) strengthen the protected areas network by implementing new areas with connectivity for migrating animals and those with large home range requirements in mind; and 3) strengthen legislation regarding illegal poaching and trade.
+The priority conservation actions for the next decade will be to 1) support/finance the application of ecologically friendly agriculture technologies, including recovering areas, already exhausted; 2) strengthen the protected areas network by implementing new areas with connectivity for migrating animals and those with large home range requirements in mind, and 3) strengthen legislation regarding illegal poaching and trade.